 – Jack Cameron

-As always the comments section is monitored and reserved for those who knew Jawuan and want to share any thoughts of memories of him.
+As always the comment section is moderated and reserved for family and friends of Jiskoko Shaw who want to share memories or thoughts about him and his life.

 – Jack Cameron